 Full day travel shall be defined as an initial departure time prior to 7:00 A.M. and return of at least 7:00 P.M.
-Allowances for travel within Arkansas shall be \$40.00 for all meals with tips included.
+Allowances for travel within Arkansas shall be up to \$60.00 for all meals with tips included.
 Allowances for meals out of state shall be based on the General Services Administration (GSA) travel rates and shall not exceed the total daily amount.
 Receipts must be turned in with travel forms.

 Meals for partial day travel shall be paid on a per diem rate depending on departure and arrival time.
 Partial day travel shall be defined as an initial departure time later than 8:00 A.M. and/or return time of earlier than 6:00 P.M.
-The maximum allowable reimbursement shall be for two meals.
-The per meal allowance in Arkansas, including tip, shall be: Breakfast-\$8.00; Lunch-\$12.00; Dinner-\$20.00.
+The maximum allowable reimbursement shall be for the total of two meals.
+The per meal allowance in Arkansas, including tip, shall be Breakfast-\$12.00; Lunch-\$18.00; Dinner-\$30.00.
 In cases where a meal is provided by the attended function, unless the employee's supervisor provides prior written approval, the allowance will not be paid for the meal.
-The per meal allowance for out of state travel shall be based on the GSA travel rates per meal.
+Receipts must be turned in with travel forms.

-Reimbursement of meals for other purposes for official city business must state the name of the guest(s), nature of business, and be approved by the Director based on prior budget approval.
+Reimbursement of meals for other purposes for official city business must state the name of the guest(s), nature of business, and be approved by the Director of the department based on prior budget approval.
 The City shall not reimburse the costs of alcoholic beverages.